Frequently Asked Questions

 Who can authorize an appeal for a business entity?

-A corporate officer, partner, or member or manager of a limited liability company.
+A corporate officer, partner, or member of a limited liability company.

 How can an appeal be brought if the owner has died or is unable to sign?